Excellence in Co-Curricular

 Father, Warwick, was an original Scots Equestrian committee member and Teegan joined the committee in 2013 after leaving Scots at the end of 2012.
 Mother, Helen, joined the committee in 2019, but has now volunteered at every Scots Equestrian event since its inception.

 The high calibre of the Scots Equestrian Program as part of the School’s co-curricular program is undisputed.
-The School recently received an Excellence Award in the category of Best Co-Curricular at the 2021 Australian Education Awards.
-The winner will be announced in Sydney in August.
+The School was recently named the national winner in the category of Best Co-curricular Program at the 2021 Australian Education Awards.

 Excellence in Sport • Basketball